Wal-Mart hit with minimum wage lawsuit as walkout threat looms

 In early October, workers who are part of OUR Walmart staged what the group called the first-ever strike against Walmart in Los Angeles, while Walmart itself called the event in Los Angeles a rally.
 Walmart store employees also walked off the job in other cities including Dallas in actions sponsored by OUR Walmart.

-Longer strikes also took place at a Southern California warehouse and at a distribution center in Illinois that supplies Walmart stores.
+Longer strikes also took place at a Southern California warehouse and at a distribution centre in Illinois that supplies Walmart stores.

 OUR Walmart, a group of current and former Walmart employees, is backed by the United Food & Commercial Workers International Union.
 UFCW members work at grocery stores that compete with Walmart.